grover-dev/grib_viewer/README.md

 | `slice_grib.py` | Cut a big GRIB down by time and/or area, writing a new GRIB. |
 | `era5_viewer.py` | Animate the data, switch variables, zoom, export video or GRIB. |

-They share `grib_utils.py`, which holds both the message-level GRIB handling and the xarray loading layer.
+They share `grib_utils.py`: the message index and on-demand frame reader that all three sit on.

 ### Start here: `grib_info.py`

-Reads headers and coordinates only, so it's safe to point at a 16 GB file.
+Reads headers only, so it's safe to point at a 16 GB file (a few seconds the first time, well under a second once the index is cached).

 ```bash
 uv run grib_info.py data/data.grib